AlecBenzer/alecbenzer.github.com/_posts/2013-04-03-building-box2dv2.2.1.md

 $ ~/bin/premake4 gmake
 {% endhighlight %}

 This will generate a Makefile along with a bunch of .make files in `Box2D_v2.2.1/Build/gmake/`.
-You will need to make soem changes to these files.
+You will need to make some changes to these files.

 First, open `Box2D_v2.2.1/Build/gmake/HelloWorld.make`, and search for "Helloworld.cpp".
 There should be only one occurence.
 This is a typo -- it should be "Hello**W**orld.cpp" (ie, capital 'W').
 Make that change, so the line looks like this: